 Please note that acceptance by a faculty member (advisor) may or may not be accompanied by an offer of a research or teaching assistantship and stipend.
 If such financial support is required, please be sure that this is discussed this with the faculty advisor in advance of the formal application to the department.

 Once a student receives confirmation of support from a faculty member they should contact Sara Rodock who is the Student Services Coordinator.
 This ensures that the application is routed to the appropriate faculty member.

 The Entomology department accepts applications on a rolling basis; however, it is advantageous to apply as early as possible.
 The department requests that all materials be submitted 6 weeks before the intended start semester.
-The Graduate School requires all admissions decisions, including reentry requests, to be made five days before the start of a semester.
-Applications will not be reviewed until all application materials (listed above) have been received.
+The Graduate School requires all admissions decisions, including reentry requests, to be made two weeks before the start of a semester.
+Applications will not be reviewed until all application materials (listed below) have been received.